colab-coop/bylaws/ARTICLE-1.markdown

 11. Have ratified (read, agreed, printed, signed, scanned, delivered) CoLab Membership Doctrine.

-In case the candidate is no longer in a position to become an Invested Member at any stage of the process, either due to their own volition or due to the decision of the Invested Members, CoLab shall refund the equity investment contributed by the candidate up to the full amount candidate would have charged CoLab for 100 hours of work done towards capital investment.
+In case the candidate is no longer in a position to become an Invested Member at any stage of the process, either due to their own volition or due to the decision of the Invested Members, CoLab shall refund the Equity Investment contributed by the candidate.

 The Invested Members may choose to ignore or waive any or all of the criteria stated above, upon consensus.